bxparks/rpn83p/USER_GUIDE.md

     - Might be useful to expose some system status functions, like memory.
     - We can always drop into the TI-OS and use `2ND` `MEM` to get that information, so it's not clear that this is worth the effort.
-- transfer info between RPN83P and TI-OS
-    - It may be useful to share results between the TI-OS and the RPN83P app.
-    - To start, I think we can use `ANS` variable on the TI-OS to transport the `stX` register on the RPN83P.

 ### Far Future